artifacthealth/reflect-helper/README.md

-This module is a utility library for working with Angular2-style annotations and type information provided by TypeScript emitDecoratorMetadata.
+This module is a utility library for working with Angular2-style annotations and type information provided by the TypeScript --emitDecoratorMetadata compiler option.
 An annotation is a class that can be added as metadata on a type, property, method, or parameter.
 API documentation is available [here](http://artifacthealth.github.io/reflect-helper).

 ## Usage

-Supposed you have a class, EntityAnnotation, that can be used to flag a type as a persistent entity.
+Suppose you have a class, EntityAnnotation, that can be used to flag a type as a persistent entity.
 The annotation can optionally specify the name of the entity.
 You can create this annotation in TypeScript as follows:

 ```typescript